 “Bound” is a participatory artwork in which 300 handmade passport facsimiles will be shipped to individuals around the world.
 The recipients will add images and stories to them to create a major collaborative artwork that explores the vast histories of identity, migration, ancestry, and legacies.
 These passport reproductions will be sent on a first-come, first-served basis; the resulting interventions will comprise an online archive.
-Passports will be hot-stamped by Biruta Auna
+Passports are hot-stamped by Biruta Auna.

-*Note* that these “passports” are artworks and not legal state documents.
+*NOTE: these “passports” are artworks and not legal state documents

 About the Artist